GTAMadman/Vice-City-Rainbomizer/README.md

 ## Configuration

-If you wish to change any of the mod's functionalities, for example to disable a specific randomizer, a configuration file (`Rainbomizer.cfg`) has been provided with the mod.
-The config file is located in the game's root directory.
+If you wish to change any of the mod's functionalities, for example to disable a specific randomizer, a configuration file (`config.cfg`) has been provided with the mod.
+The config file is located in the ('rainbomizer') folder in the game's root directory.

-The default configuration file is in the main repository, `Rainbomizer.cfg`, and is automatically created by the mod if it doesn't exist in the game folder.
+The default configuration file is in the main repository, `config.cfg`, and is automatically created by the mod if it doesn't exist in the game folder.

 The configuration file is in the CFG format.